alariclin/aio-box/README.md

 <a name="-key-features"></a>
 ### ✨ Key Features

-* **Full-Stack Protocol Integration & Port Multiplexing**: Automates the deployment of next-generation routing cores (VLESS-Vision, Hysteria 2, Shadowsocks).
-It achieves efficient multiplexing and mimicry camouflage on a single physical port (e.g., 443) through advanced kernel-level forwarding.
+* **One-click Full-stack Encryption Protocol Deployment**: Automate the configuration of the latest generation of secure proxy protocols.
+Through the Xray-core or Sing-box engine, achieve VLESS-Vision camouflage, Shadowsocks-2022 high-strength encryption, and Hysteria 2 UDP brute-force penetration, supporting multi-protocol multiplexing on a single port.
-* **Auto-Fix Ultimate Self-Healing Engine**: Features an atomic diagnostic mechanism for complex or polluted host environments.
-With a single click, it resolves addressing-layer port deadlocks, prunes "dirty" firewall rules (precisely targeting orphaned NAT/INPUT chains while protecting Docker container networking), and restores the system network state to a pristine condition.
+* **Ultimate Environment Self-healing Engine**: Built-in white-box level diagnostic mechanism.
+One-click release of deadlocked ports, precisely erase abandoned firewall rules that may lead to exposure, ensuring a clean and stable proxy environment.
-* **Linux Physical Kernel Performance Unleashed**: Direct interaction with Linux kernel parameters.
-Enables the BBR congestion control algorithm and intelligently elevates TCP windows, file descriptors (`fs.file-max`), and concurrency limits (`ulimit`) to their physical ceiling of `1,048,576`.
+* **Physical-level Network Computing Power Release**: Deeply optimize Linux kernel parameters.
+One-click activation of the BBR congestion control algorithm, significantly increasing the TCP concurrent upper limit, squeezing every bit of network performance from the server.
-* **High-Priority Benchmarking & Reputation Audit**: Deeply integrates globally recognized baseline testing components: `bench.sh` (comprehensive assessment of CPU, I/O, and international gateway speeds) and `Check.Place` (in-depth analysis of IP fraud scores and native streaming unlock purity).
+* **High-quality Speed Testing and Reputation Audit**: Integrated with `bench.sh` and `Check.Place`, comprehensively assess the physical performance of VPS and the fraud rating and purity of IP addresses.
-* **Surgical Cleanup & Atomic OTA Updates**: Provides a zero-residue "surgical uninstallation" protocol.
-Supports instant Over-The-Air (OTA) updates directly from the GitHub Cloud, ensuring the underlying architecture remains cutting-edge.
+* **OTA Hot Update and Traceless Cleanup**: Supports lossless hot update of script source code and provides a "nuclear-level" uninstallation mode, thoroughly removing all node configurations and firewall traces, leaving no backdoors.

 ---
 <a name="-architecture-comparison"></a>